ch0ks/sublime-configs/README.md

 <a id="introduction"></a>
 ## Introduction

-The purpose of this respotiroy is to keep my Sublime Text 3 configuration files so I can syncronize it through all my laptops where I code.
+The purpose of this repository is to keep my Sublime Text 3 configuration files so I can synchronize it through all my laptops where I code.

-feel free to fork and submit your changes, I am always open to test new things.
+Feel free to fork and submit your changes, I am always open to test new things.

 <a id="how-it-works"></a>
 ## How It Works